-Budapest’s estimated one thousand member Japanese community mainly comprises Japanese senior managers and their families.
-They predominantly work at one of the 156 Japanese-owned companies with Hungarian operations (Suzuki, Denso, and Bridgestone are the biggest).
-Most of them are sent to Hungary for specific projects and return to Japan within three to five years.
-Another motivation to go back is to remain covered under the Japanese social security system, which is normally capped at five years of foreign employment.
+Budapest has a teeny-tiny Japanese community of about 1,000 people, mainly comprising families of Japanese senior managers who work at one of the 170 Japanese-owned companies with Hungarian operations like Suzuki, Denso, and Bridgestone.
+Most of these people come to Hungary for specific projects and return to Japan within three to five years to remain covered under the Japanese social security system, which is normally capped at five years of foreign employment.

-While most Japanese people are here for business, some others are classical-music students studying at the Liszt Academy, ballet dancers working for the Hungarian State Opera House, medical students at Semmelweis University, or professional fencers training in Budapest.
+But not all Japanese people are businessmen.
+There are Japanese classical-music students at the Liszt Academy, ballet dancers at the Hungarian State Opera House, medical students at Semmelweis University, and even professional fencers who came to train in Budapest.

-The majority of Japanese people in Budapest live in Districts 2 and 12, the most exclusive areas of the city.
-Part of the reason is to be near The Budapest Japanese School (2005), which provides elementary and middle school education under the Japanese curriculum.
-Currently approximately 80 Japanese students are enrolled.
+Most Japanese people live in Budapest's Districts 2 and 12, the most exclusive neighborhoods of the city.
+Part of the reason is to be near The Budapest Japanese School, which opened in 2005 and provides elementary and middle school education under the Japanese curriculum.
+Currently, they have 80 or so Japanese students.

 What To Eat, Where To Eat?

-Perhaps it’s the ramen that has most successfully entered the public consciousness in Budapest.
-But according to several Japanese nationals living in Budapest, to taste real, Japanese-style ramen, one still needs to head to Western Europe.
-Barring that, Komachi is the best option locally.
-They make the noodles in house, and the ramen seasonings include the classic salt (shio), soy sauce (shoyu), and miso (fermented soybean paste) flavorings.
-(The meticulous attention to detail and complexity that can go into making this seemingly simple noodle soup is amusingly portrayed in the 1985 Japanese movie Tampopo.)
+According to Japanese people who live in Budapest, for real, Japanese-style ramen, one still needs to head to Western Europe.
+Barring that, Komachi and Biwako are the best options locally, offering the classic salt (shio), soy sauce (shoyu), and fermented soybean paste (miso) flavorings.
+(The meticulous attention to detail that can goes into making this seemingly simple noodle soup is amusingly portrayed in the 1985 Japanese movie, Tampopo.)

 Good To Know

-For those looking to cook Japanese food at home, TokyoPlaza is a good place to start.
-It’s a Japanese/Korean grocery store inside the Rózsadomb Center shopping mall where a relatively broad selection of Japanese ingredients like rice, tofu, dashi powder, soy sauce, miso spread, seaweed, and noodles are available.
+If you're looking to cook Japanese food while in Budapest, head to TokyoPlaza, a Japanese-Korean grocery store in the Rózsadomb Center shopping mall selling everything from Japanese rice to tofu, dashi powder, soy sauce, miso spread, seaweed, and noodles.

-For Japan-related news and events in Budapest, The Japan Foundation is an outstanding resource.
-With 28 magazine subscriptions and over ten thousand books (half of them in Japanese, the remaining in English and Hungarian), it’s a great forum to learn about Japanese culture and meet local Japanese.
-Language courses are also offered.
+For Japan-related news and events in Budapest, The Japan Foundation is an excellent resource.
+With dozens of magazine subscriptions and over 10,000 books—half of them in Japanese, the others in English and Hungarian—it’s a great forum to learn about Japanese culture and to meet local Japanese people.
+They also offer language courses.